Evolvere/api-docs/source/includes/overview/_rate-limiting.md

 ## Rate limiting

-Requests are rate limited at 2 requests/second.
-A rate limited request will return an HTTP 429 error in the format shown on the right:
+Requests are rate limited by default at 2 requests/second.
+A rate limited request will return an HTTP 429 error in the format shown on the right.

 ```json
 {